-Yes, things will very likely rebound in Turkey as it has all the elements in its favour such as stunning scenery, a fantastic climate, investment into infrastructure, a growing economy, increased accessibility and an overwhelming desire to progress – but you’re buying in today’s market, and today’s market is subdued.
+Yes, things will very likely rebound in Turkey as it has all the elements in its favor, such as stunning scenery, a fantastic climate, investment into infrastructure, a growing economy, increased accessibility, and an overwhelming desire to progress – but you’re buying in today’s market, and today’s market is subdued.

-This is a point in your favour, it means you can take the time you need to do the research and it means you’re in a strong negotiating position.
-Approach your purchase from a business-like frame of mind, however, so that you remain firm in the face of lies and pressure from developers and agents!
+This is a point in your favor, it means you can take the time you need to do the research, and it means you’re in a strong negotiating position.
+Approach your purchase from a business-like frame of mind, however, so that you remain firm in the face of pressure from developers and agents.

 Working out where to buy will be a personal choice.
 Your choice may be dictated and directed by whether you’re buying a holiday home for yourself abroad, an investment property to rent to the tourism market or a home for you to move to live in Turkey.

-Think about accessibility to an airport and major road links, think about accessibility to amenities, facilities, attractions and essential services, and make sure your location choice ticks all the boxes you identify as being important based on the reason you’re buying the property for.
+Think about accessibility to an airport, major road links, amenities, facilities, attractions, and essential services.
+Make sure your location choice ticks all the boxes you identify as important based on the reason you’re buying the property.

 Having selected the location and the property type, it’s time to begin your hunt.
-In this day and age, there is no need to buy off-plan if you don’t feel secure in doing so.
+There is no need to buy off-plan in this day and age if you don’t feel secure in doing so.

 Alternatively, you may be won over by the thought of having some influence on the final finish of property and still decide to buy off-plan.
 Whichever property type you decide upon, you absolutely have to have fantastic legal backing before you progress any further – and this is where things can get exceptionally tricky.

-In Turkey you’re likely to be introduced to a lawyer by your agent, developer or vendor – but you need an independent lawyer who is reputable, who is a property specialist, who knows the area you’re buying in and who will look after your interests.
+In Turkey, you’re likely to be introduced to a lawyer by your agent, developer, or vendor – but you need a reputable, independent lawyer who is a property specialist who knows the area you’re buying in and who will look after your interests.

 You need to investigate their qualifications, you need to ask for testimonials, you need to know from the lawyer why you should trust them to help you, and then finally – when you have chosen your lawyer, you need to know in advance what they are going to do for you.

-The lawyer has to ensure you’re buying what you think you’re buying, they need to look into the background of the developer if you’re buying off-plan and advise you about their reputation ideally.
-Will the developer be in business in a year’s time – what can your lawyer tell you?
+The lawyer must ensure you’re buying what you think you’re buying.
+They need to look into the background of the developer if you’re buying off-plan and advise you about their reputation ideally.
+Will the developer be in business in a year – what can your lawyer tell you?